lazymaniac/codecompanion-reasoning.nvim/README.md

 ### Integration with CodeCompanion

 The extension automatically registers with CodeCompanion when installed.
-You can also manually register it:
+To manually register:

 ```lua
 require("codecompanion").setup({